wh1ter0seunm4skedX/AngularFirebaseAuthDemo/README.md

    ```bash
    npm install
    ```

 3. **Configure Firebase:**

    - Create a Firebase project in the Firebase Console.
    - Add a web app to your Firebase project and copy the Firebase config object.
    - Place your Firebase config in `src/environments/environment.ts`.
+   - If you having trouble - look into "Firebase Configuration in more detail" section

 4. **Run the development server:**